joshpensky/MidiEditor/README.md

 # MidiEditor

 This was a project for a Northeastern University class, CS 3500 - Object-Oriented Design.
-The object of assignment was to build a working game of Freecell, using the Model-View-Controller approach to software development.
+The object of assignment was to build the model of a MIDI editor (the view and controller would be added to the project later).

 ## Code Design